-The first half of the year on the financial markets was defined by volatility triggered by geopolitical events and the change in monetary policy.
+The first nine months of the year on the financial markets was defined by volatility triggered by geopolitical events and the change in monetary policy.
 Particular noteworthy in this context was the political situation in Italy, which drove up Italian government bond yields.
+Emerging markets in particular were also affected.

 The ECB set the course in the first half of 2018 for a turnaround in its monetary policy.
 In June, it announced it would end its net asset purchases at the end of 2018.
-It also communicated a reduction in the monthly purchase volume from $\in$ 30 billion at present to $\in$ 15 billion for the fourth quarter.
+The current purchase volume of $\in$ 30 billion monthly is expected to be reduced to $\in$ 15 billion monthly in the fourth quarter.
 Furthermore, the ECB plans to keep key interest rates low through summer 2019.
+No adjustments were made in the third quarter.
+The Bank of England on the other hand raised the base rate in August by

-On the other hand, the US Federal Reserve (Fed) increased its Fed Funds corridor twice during the first half year - by 25 basis points on each occasion - to between 1.75 % and 2.00 %.
+25 basis points to its present level of 0.75 %.
+The US Federal Reserve (Fed) increased its key rate corridor three times during the year - most recently in September - by 25 basis points each time, to 2.00-2.25 %.